Installing OCaml#

 You should get output like this:

 There might be other lines if you happen to have done OCaml development before.
-Here’s what to check for:
+There will be another column named “description” whose contents are not shown here.
+Double check the following:

 • You must not get a warning that “The environment is not in sync with the current switch.
 You should run eval $(opam env)”.
 If either of the two issues below also occur, you need to resolve this issue first.

-• There must be a right arrow in the first column next to the cs3110-2024sp switch.
+• There must be a right arrow in the first column next to the current semester’s switch.

-• That switch must have the right name and the right compiler version, 5.1.1.
+• That switch must have the right name and the right compiler version.

 Warning